matt-harvey/git_curate/README.md

 ## Development

+PRs are welcome.

-After checking out the repo, run `bin/setup` to install dependencies.
+To start working on `git_curate`, `git clone` and `cd` into your fork of the repo, then run `bin/setup` to install dependencies.

-Run `rake -T` to see a list of Rake tasks available in the development environment.
+For a list of other Rake tasks that are available in the development environment, run `rake -T`.

 ## Contributing